Baltimore Otoplasty (ear pinning)

 Anesthesia

-Otoplasty procedures are usually out-patient and can be performed under General anesthesia or monitored IV sedation.
+Otoplasty procedures are usually outpatient and can be performed under General anesthesia or monitored IV sedation.
 We prefer the use of IV sedation as there is less postoperative nausea compared to the use of General anesthesia.
-With either anesthesia type, you should make sure your anesthesia is administered by a board certified anesthesiologist, in a fully accredited surgery center.
-Be sure to ask your surgeon about these credentials!

 Reshaping the cartilage behind the ears

 To correct the protruding ears, an incision is usually made in the cartilage behind the ears.
 Cartilage is scored and reshaped to bring the ears in better proportion.
 Incisions are carefully hidden in the crease behind the ears.
 Once the ears have healed, the scar will fade and eventually be barely detectable.
 The incision is closed with dissolvable sutures.
-In some circumstances an incision is made in the front of the ear, but great care is take to place incisions in ear folds so that the scar is not noticeable.
+In some circumstances, an incision is made in the front of the ear, but great care is take to place incisions in ear folds so that the scar is not noticeable.

 Length of surgery